bvaughn/react-virtualized/docs/WindowScroller.md

 | onResize | Function |  | Callback to be invoked on-resize; it is passed the following named parameters: `({ height: number })`. |
 | onScroll | Function |  | Callback to be invoked on-scroll; it is passed the following named parameters: `({ scrollTop: number })`. |

+### Public Methods

+##### updatePosition

+Recalculates scroll position from the top of page.

+This methoed is automatically triggered when the component mounts as well as when the browser resizes.
+It should be manually called if the page header (eg any items in the DOM "above" the `WindowScroller`) resizes or changes.

 ### Examples

 ```javascript